alukosdev/ccsp/acronyms.md

 order: 1200
 ---

-# Acronyms, Abbreviations, and Initialisms

-!!!danger
+!!!danger Incomplete Page
 We need to add links to the Glossary page.
 For example, API should link to either API or Application Programming Interface on the Glossary page.
 !!!

+# Acronyms, Abbreviations, and Initialisms

 | Acronym, Abbreviation, or Initialism | Term | { class="compact" }
 | - | - |